peterdemin/peterdemin.github.io/formatting-with-vim.md

 # Reindent JSON

 One of vim's great feature is how it can integrate with external utilities.
-Here are commands that I use most:
+Here are commands that I use most.

+# Prettify JSON

 	:% !python -mjson.tool